 - Proper security camera placements in the home

 - How to prevent your Ring cameras from being hacked

 Another equally compelling camera is Eufy’s Security Indoor Cam 2K Pan and Tilt.
-If has the same features as Wyze’s camera, but at a slightly higher cost of $50.
+It has the same features as Wyze’s camera, but at a slightly higher cost of $50.
 It’s a good option because of its privacy features, excellent video quality, and 360-degree coverage with its articulating camera.
 Then again, the 2-factor authentication omission is glaring.

 The established brands are also in contention, which is why you also should consider Google’s Nest Cam IQ Indoor.
 We really like how it will automatically arm itself based on your phone’s GPS location — so it’ll turn off once you’re at home by itself.
-Ring’s Indoor Cam is the only camera that requires mandatory two-factor authentication.
-Some folks may worry about choosing Ring, but as long as more effort is invested to address vulnerabilities, especially in future models, it’s worth a shot.

 - The new Wyze Cam Pan v2 lets you set up a custom patrol route

 - The best home security cameras for 2021